 Diatomaceous Earth Is Very Dusty

-Make sure to wear:
+Make sure to wear the following:

 - A dust mask